Magnetic Materials for Quantum Magnonics: Available magnetic materials

-The lifetime of these secondary magnons increases drastically as the temperature decreases from a few kelvin to the millikelvin range as shown in Fig.\,\ref{f:1}\,(f).
-Multimagnon scattering on thermal magnons and interactions with thermal phonons vanish as the temperature approaches absolute zero.
-Surface and lattice defects that give rise to two-magnon scattering do not significantly affect DESW, since these bulk modes have micrometer-scale wavelengths.
-In theory, the lifetime of these magnons should diverge at millikelvin temperatures.
+In theory, the lifetime of these magnons is expected to approach infinity at millikelvin temperatures.
 In practice, however, it saturates below about 250\,mK\cite{Serha2025b}.
 Interestingly, this saturation occurs at different lifetime levels, with crystal contamination with rare and heavy metal ions becoming the limiting factor.
-Higher-purity samples exhibit longer lifetimes, indicating that values beyond 20\,µs\,---\,the dephasing time $T_2$ of state-of-the-art superconducting qubits \cite{Burnett2019}\,---\,are within reach when YIG is grown from specially purified yttrium oxide ($\mathrm{Y_2O_3}$), which contains most of the rare-earth and heavy-earth impurities responsible for limiting YIG quality at low temperatures.
+This impurity-induced lifetime-limiting bottleneck is evident in Fig.\,\ref{f:1}\,(f), where a reduction in impurity concentration from Sphere~1 to Sphere~3 leads to an increase in the saturation lifetime of DESW magnons from approximately 5\,µs to 18\,µs.
+As higher-purity samples exhibit longer magnon lifetimes, indicating that values beyond 20\,µs\,---\,the dephasing time $T_2$ of state-of-the-art superconducting qubits \cite{Burnett2019}\,---\,are within reach when YIG is grown from specially purified yttrium oxide ($\mathrm{Y_2O_3}$), which contains most of the rare-earth and $L$-state transition metal ion responsible for limiting YIG quality at low temperatures.

 In total, DESW exhibit lifetimes at millikelvin temperatures that are long enough to transport quantum information and entanglement in micrometer- and submicrometer-thick films, for example between superconducting qubits.
 This paves the way for new experiments and applications in quantum magnonics, where magnons act as efficient carriers of quantum information.